 IRS – Internal Revenue Service

-Grants from donor-advised funds must support 501(c)(3) charities.
-Schwab Charitable and other donor-advised funds rely on the IRS and state regulators to determine 501(c)(3) charitable status.
+Donor-advised funds facilitate grants to eligible 501(c)(3) charitable organizations, as recommended by donors.
+Schwab Charitable and other donor-advised funds rely on a variety of sources, including the IRS and other federal and state regulators to determine eligibility status.
 The IRS offers a Tax Exempt Organizations Search where you can find organizations eligible to receive tax-deductible charitable contributions and those whose tax-exempt status has been revoked.
-If an organization is ineligible for any reason or under active investigation by the IRS, state regulators or law enforcement, Schwab Charitable will suspend any grant recommendations until the investigation is concluded and the organization regains its 501(c)(3) charitable status.
+If an organization is ineligible for any reason or under active investigation by the IRS, state regulators or law enforcement, Schwab Charitable may suspend any grant recommendations until the investigation is concluded and the organization regains its 501(c)(3) charitable status.

 We encourage people with concerns about the activities of any charitable organization to contact the IRS or state regulators.
 To contact the IRS, you may use Form 13909, Tax-Exempt Organization Complaint (Referral) Form.
 Visit IRS >